When may I begin data collection for my study?

 research with you, then you have two options:

-- Your project would have to be reviewed and approved by the
+- Your project may be reviewed and approved by the Research

-Research review committees (IRBs) for both institutions.
-This is
+review committees (IRBs) for both institutions.
+This is assuming

-assuming the other institutions (like a hospital or university)
+the other institutions (like a hospital or university) have an

 - You may apply for a deferral at one of the institutions for